holycrap872/ucls-ms-intro-to-cs/Administration/course_overview.md

 - In-class projects
 - Programming projects

-## Unit 5 - Oh My Zsh
+## Unit 5 - IN the Computer!?

 #### Objectives:

-- Learn how to access the terminal and some simple commands.
+- Learn how to access the terminal and some simple commands
+- Visualize computers as a series of abstractions hiding complexity below
-- Identify when using the terminal might be preferable to a GUI.
+- Identify the core parts of a computer
-- Articulate important historical changes in the way humans interacted with a computer.
+- Appreciate scale of various computer speed/size measurements

 #### Essential Questions:

 - How has the way humans interact with computers been abstracted over time?
 - What things can be done on a terminal that can't easily be done in a GUI?
+- What are the core parts of a modern computer and what are they used for?
+- What do people mean when they say "the files are in the computer"?

 #### Formative Assessments:

-- In-glass group work
+- In-class group work
 - In-class discussion

 #### Summative Assessments:

 - In-class projects

-## Unit 6 - IN the Computer!?
+## Unit 6 - The Power of Abstraction

-#### Objectives:
+#### Objectives

+- Discuss how technology and magic can appear very similar to the uninitiated
+- Learn about the *Right to Repair* movement
-- Articulate the different parts of a computer.
+- Discuss the pros and cons of relying on abstraction
-- Discuss strategies for fixing things that are broken.
-- Take apart a computer and put it back together again without breaking anything.
-- See a server and identify the difference between it and a local computer.

-#### Essential Questions:
+#### Essential Questions

-- What are the core parts of a modern computer and what are they used for?
+- What is the difference between magic and technology?
-- What do people mean when they talk about the cloud?
+- Where do you gain power through abstraction?
+- Where do you lose power?
-- What do people mean when they say "the files are in the computer"?
+- What are mistakes people make when they abstract away necessary details?

 #### Formative Assessments: